By Ryan Chichester

 Quinnipiac recently announced a partnership with adidas, and teams began sporting the logo in July.
 The current partnership is expected to last through the 2023-2024 season.

-"adidas has a phenomenal reputation and a long history of providing an excellent product to college and professional teams.”
-Quinnipiac director of athletics Greg Amodio said back when the partnership was first announced.
+"adidas has a phenomenal reputation and a long history of providing an excellent product to college and professional teams,” Quinnipiac director of athletics Greg Amodio said back when the partnership was first announced.

 However, the reputation of adidas has taken a massive hit due to the recent scandal, and leaves the company’s relationship with Quinnipiac in question.
-How is the school handling the massive blemish on their new athletic apparel provider?
+How is the school handling the massive blemish on its new athletic apparel provider?
 Could the adidas logo next to the cursive Q turn from a badge of honor to a scarlet letter?